 Wear light colors and long sleeves

-Though summer is the ideal time for shorts and t-shirts, the exposed skin is too tempting for mosquitos.
-“When mosquitos are most active — during the dawn and dusk hours — it’s important to minimize the parts of your body that are exposed, where mosquitos can land to take a blood meal,” says Karen.
-You’ll find that light-colored, long-sleeve shirts and long pants can help discourage mosquitos while keeping you relatively cool.
-If the situation is especially bad, you might just stay indoors during the dusk and dawn hours.
+Though summer is the ideal time for shorts and t-shirts, exposed skin is mighty tempting for hungry mosquitoes.
+“It’s important to minimize the parts of your body that are exposed, where mosquitoes can land,” says Reardon.
+You’ll find that light-colored, long-sleeve shirts and long pants can help discourage mosquitoes while keeping you relatively cool.
+According to Reardon, “mosquitoes are most active during the dawn and dusk hours,” so you can avoid those nasty bites by planning to stay indoors during those hours.

 Wear topical mosquito repellent